 Mode Development

-Text Forge have a powerful and feature rich API to add support for any language in the fastest way.
-We provide modes to help developers and users work with any file just with plug one module.
-In this page, we will show a standard way for mode development to you and best practices.
+Text Forge has a powerful and feature-rich API for adding support for any language in the fastest way possible.
+We provide modes to help developers and users work with any file type simply by plugging in one module.
+On this page, we will show you the standard way to develop modes, along with best practices.

 Note

-Reading Modes Guide is highly recommended before develop modes, please read that document before this.
+Reading the Modes Guide is highly recommended before developing modes.
+Please read that document first.

 Text Forge Mode API

-To handle external modules we need an API, so we provide Text Forge Mode API (TFM API in short) as modes' connection way.
-TFM is a feature packed API for any mode, so it have a lot of features.
+To handle external modules, we need an API, so we provide the Text Forge Mode API (TFM API for short) as the connection layer for modes.
+TFM is a feature-packed API designed for any mode, offering a wide range of capabilities.

 Note

-We have multiple versions of TFM API, and each editor version just supports one TFM API version (but a TFM API version can be shared between a lot of versions).
-Latest TFM API version is 2.0 currently and this version supports Text Forge 0.1-stable and newer versions.
+We have multiple versions of the TFM API, and each editor version supports only one TFM API version (although a single TFM API version can be shared across many editor versions).
+Currently, the latest stable TFM API version is 2.2, and it supports Text Forge 0.2-stable and newer versions.

-You will work with TextForgeMode to complete your mode, this will define your mode and EditorAPI will do the rest.
-So a mode have a very important part, its script.
-This script extends TextForgeMode class and customizes behaviors to provide your mode logic.
+You will work with TextForgeMode to build your mode.
+This class defines your mode, and the EditorAPI handles the rest.
+Therefore, a mode has one very important component: its script.
+This script extends the TextForgeMode class and customizes its behavior to implement your mode's logic.

-We provide a mode template to help mode developers, specially for first time testing.
-You can find it here, you can download, clone or fork it to have a simple initialization, you can find guides in template.
+We provide a mode template to help mode developers, especially for first-time testing.
+You can find it in the mode template repository.
+You can download, clone, or fork it to get started quickly.
+Guides are included within the template.

-You can see our official modes like Web Mode Kit and GDScript Mode to find solutions for most important challenges.
+You can explore our official modes, such as Web Mode Kit and GDScript Mode, to find solutions for the most common challenges.